Jubatian/rrpge-spec/specs/inputdev.rst

 kernel call may be used to drop out devices from this state indicating they are no longer used.

-When an used device is removed, the application might still be excepting it to function.
+When an used device is removed, the application might still be expecting it to function.
 A removed device however returns complete inactivity (just as a nonexistent device does) which is the intended behavior.